pyvec/naucse.python.cz/lessons/beginners-en/exceptions/index.md

     return number
 ```

-So how does that work?
+So how does this work?
-Commands within the block `try` will be run but when there is error
+Python runs the commands within the `try` block, but if the error occurs
-which you named after `except` Python won't terminate the program it will
+that you mentioned after `except`, Python won't terminate the program, instead, it will
 run all the commands in the exception block.
-When there won't be any error the except block will be skipped.
+If there's no error, the except block will be skipped.

-When you are catching a general exception there will be
+When you catch a general exception, Python also catches
-catched also exceptions that are related to it (in the diagram they are underneath) -
+exceptions that are related to it (in the diagram, they are listed as child entries) --
-e.g. `except ArithmeticError:` will catch also `ZeroDivisionError`.
+e.g. `except ArithmeticError:` will also catch `ZeroDivisionError`.
-And `except Exception:` will catch all ussual exceptions.
+And `except Exception:` will catch all usual exceptions.

 ## Don't catch'em all!

 There is no need to catch most of the errors.

-If any error, that you don't expect, happens
+If any unexpected error happens
 it's always *much* better to terminate the program
-than continue with wrong values.
+than to continue with wrong values.
-In addition Python's standard error output will
+In addition, Python's standard error output will make it
-really easy you to find the error.
+really easy for you to find the error.

-For example catching exception `KeyboardInterrupt`
+For example, catching the exception `KeyboardInterrupt`
-could cause that program couldn't be terminated if we would need it
+could have the side effect that the program couldn't be terminated if we needed to
 (with shortcut <kbd>Ctrl</kbd>+<kbd>C</kbd>).

-Use command `try/except`only in situations when you
+Use the command `try/except` only in situations when you
-expect some exception - you know exactly what could happen
+expect some exception -- when you know exactly what could happen
-and why and you have the option to correct it - in
+and why, and you have the option to correct it -- in the
 except block.
-Typical example with input from user.
-When user will
+A typical example would be reading input from a user.
+If the user
-enter some gibberish it is better to ask again until
+enters gibberish, it's better to ask again until the
 user enters something meaningful: